Career Tips

 24 February 2026 · 12 min read · By Chefs Bay Academy

-Before diving into the specifics, it is worth distinguishing between leadership and management.
 The two are related but different, and the best hospitality professionals need both.

 Management is about organising, planning, and controlling.
 It involves tasks like writing rotas, managing stock, setting budgets, ensuring compliance, and monitoring performance against targets.
 Management keeps the operation running efficiently and predictably.

 Leadership is about inspiring, influencing, and developing people.
-It involves setting direction, building culture, motivating teams, navigating change, and developing individuals to reach their potential.
+It involves setting direction, building culture, motivating teams, handling change, and developing individuals to reach their potential.
 Leadership creates the environment in which good management can happen.

 In practice, hospitality managers need both skill sets.
 You need to be able to write a rota that works (management) and inspire your team to deliver their best on every shift (leadership).
 You need to handle a complaint process correctly (management) and create a culture where staff genuinely care about guest experience (leadership).

-The problem is that most hospitality professionals are trained extensively in the technical and management aspects of their role — food production, service procedures, stock control — but receive far less development in leadership.
+The problem is that most hospitality professionals are trained extensively in the technical and management aspects of their role (food production, service procedures, stock control) but receive far less development in leadership.
 This gap is where formal leadership training makes the biggest difference.

-Staff Turnover
+Staff turnover

 Hospitality consistently has one of the highest staff turnover rates of any UK industry.
 According to the UK Hospitality Workforce Commission, the sector’s average annual staff turnover rate has historically exceeded 30%, with some sub-sectors significantly higher.

-Service Consistency
+Service consistency

-Operational Efficiency
+Operational efficiency

 Well-trained managers make better decisions about staffing levels, resource allocation, and problem-solving.
 They anticipate issues rather than firefighting them.
 They delegate effectively rather than trying to do everything themselves.
 This translates directly into smoother operations, lower costs, and fewer crises.

-Hospitality managers are responsible for ensuring compliance with a wide range of legislation — from food safety and health and safety to employment law and licensing.
+Hospitality managers are responsible for ensuring compliance with a wide range of legislation, from food safety and health and safety to employment law and licensing.
 Managers who have received proper training are better equipped to understand and fulfil these obligations, reducing the risk of regulatory breaches and the associated fines and reputational damage.

-Career Progression
+Career progression

 Effective hospitality management requires a broad skill set.
 Here are the areas that have the most impact.